fwmechanic/k_edit/tabs.md

 # Terminology

- * **tab** (a.k.a. horizontal tab or HTAB) character: an ASCII (or Unicode) character having decimal value 9.
-Any character immediately following an HTAB will be (for print/display purposes) horizontally positioned at the next **tabstop**.
+ * **tab** (a.k.a. horizontal tab or HTAB) character: an ASCII 9 character.
+   Any character immediately following an HTAB will (for print/display purposes) be horizontally positioned at the next **tabstop**.
 IOW any character immediately following an HTAB will printed/displayed at the column of the next **tabstop**.
 Therefore the occurrence of a HTAB will, depending on its columnar position, necessitate the insertion of [0..(`tabwidth`-1)] **tabspring** characters.

    [Wikipedia](https://en.wikipedia.org/wiki/Tab_key#Tab_characters) covers
    this ground well: